 D&D Beyond can help create your characters by making choices using a step-by-step approach.
 Full customization and control of your character, none of the flipping through hundreds of pages to reference obscure rules.

 Best Spells for Druids

-Druid relying on their Wisdom ability for spellcasting but, unlike wizards, they don’t have a maximum amount of spells known.
+Druids in 5e rely on their Wisdom ability for spellcasting but, unlike wizards, they don’t have a maximum amount of spells known.
 Instead, druids choose prepare a number of spells from their spell list equal to Wisdom modifier + druid level.

 As suits their class theme, the druid’s spell list is very nature-based.
 While including some solid healing and buffing spells, the druid’s spell list lacks straight damage output and doesn’t contain many debuff spells.
 The end result is a varied spell list that provides plenty of options, but may lag behind other spellcasters in combat.

 - Create Bonfire: Good damage and battlefield control.

 - Druidcraft: Unfortunately the worst option out of comparable utility cantrips.